danielmess/taggr/README.md

 Please also note: taggr is currently optimized for displaying Instagram-based photos.
 I'd like to be able to do image-scraping eventually, but right now photos are being displayed via iframe elements.
 Instagram works well for this, but Flicker straight-up blocks embedding in other websites.

+I also need to put example data in for a typical user into taggr's database schema.
+I'm hoping to have that done by end of day Wednesday the 7th, boot camp capstone work permitting.

 Taggr is still a work in progress!
 Here are some cool things I'm hoping to implement in the next few weeks:

 1) Updating a photo's description